-Costs for this submeasure were obtained from online pricing research by the Statewide CASE Team, interviews with electrical engineers, controls contractors, commissioning agents, and construction projects with which Statewide CASE Team members were involved.
+Table 79 presents the incremental first costs, which were obtained from online pricing research by the Statewide CASE Team, interviews with electrical engineers, controls contractors, commissioning agents, and construction projects with which Statewide CASE Team members were involved.
 Overall, costs for nine metering products, average labor costs from two Bay Area electrical and controls contractors, and average labor costs for two Bay Area commissioning agents were used in the analysis.
 Incremental costs for this submeasure include the following items:

 - Whole building electrical meter equipment, capable of remote communication (BACnet, Modbus, etc.).
 Note that including this cost is a conservative estimate.
 Title 24, Part 6, Section 130.5(a) requires a meter for loads greater than 1000 kVA, which would apply to all buildings subject to the PUE monitoring requirement.
-The CASE Team has included this cost in case the electrical meter used to comply with 130.5(a) for some reason is not accessible for PUE monitoring. - Labor time to install the whole building electrical meter - Labor time to connect the electrical meters the building automation system and configure the meter data to calculate PUE - Combined costs of the above two items ranged are assumed to be 40 hours at a rate of \$220 per hour - Labor time to commission the meters and perform the Acceptance Test, assumed to be 16 hours at a rate of \$160 per hour
+The CASE Team has included this cost in case the electrical meter used to comply with 130.5(a) for some reason is not accessible for PUE monitoring. - Labor time to install the whole building electrical meter - Labor time to connect the electrical meters the building automation system and configure the meter data to calculate PUE - Combined costs of the above two items ranged are assumed to be 40 hours at a rate of \$215 per hour - Labor time to commission the meters and perform the Acceptance Test, assumed to be 8 hours at a rate of \$140 per hour - In-house labor time to review PUE monitoring data, assumed to be 20 hours per year for each year of the 15-year life of the system at an in-house labor rate of \$50 per hour